fleek-network/fleek-network-docs/docs/learn/why-it-exists.md

 Many Web3 products rely on the conventional models of centralized cloud infrastructure, due to the lack of corresponding alternatives.

 Some of the most popular Web3 products rely on content delivery and edge computing provided by the monopolized cloud market.
-Unlike a decentralized system, the central opposite is more vulnerable to attacks, as data and computation can be easily manipulated to suit the monopoly's business goals.
+Unlike a decentralized system, the opposite is more vulnerable to attacks, as computation and data can be easily manipulated to suit the monopoly's business goals.

 Meanwhile, blockchain technology has paved the way for a new era of decentralized cloud computing and data storage, offering a sustainable alternative to traditional centralized architectures.

-The Fleek Network provides the alternative, paving the way to a decentralized edge computing future that is secure, transparent and accessible to everybody.
+The Fleek Network provides the alternative, paving the way to a decentralized edge computing future that is secure, transparent and accessible to everybody in the world.

 ## A decentralized internet